thedavidnovak/chat-in-a-nutshell/README.md

 ### Input

 ```
-$ chat -m 'Write a Python function to greet the person reading this text.'
+$ ch -m 'Write a Python function to greet the person reading this text.'
 ```

 ### Output